MFrikken/CodeBoy/README.md

 ### Guidelines

 - Align your contributions with the project's goals and scope.
-- Ensure your code adheres to Javas coding standards.
+- Ensure your code adheres to Javas coding standards and best practices.
 - This application aims to be as slim as possible without trying to reinvent the wheel.
 Thus, if you think the project could benefit from adding a new library open a new issue for it before just adding new dependencies.

 ## License